Chunyu-Lin-bjtu/autoware-wiki/Calibration(EN).md

 　　　of each of "Image_0-59"<br>
 　　　in the Grabbed Camera Image Panel on the lower-left.<br>
 　　　If the accuracy of the overlapping position is not good, correct the position of the<br>
-　　　extracted point cloud of "Velodyne_0-59" of the lower-right Grabbed Point Cloud Image Panel,<br>
+　　　extracted point cloud of "Velodyne_0-59" of the lower-right Grabbed Point Cloud Image<br>
-　　　(cancel by right click, and re-extract with left click), then try again Calibrate->Project.
+　　　Panel, (cancel by right click, and re-extract with left click), then try again<br>
+　　　Calibrate button and Project button.

 　　![fig. 3.19](https://github.com/CPFL/Autoware/wiki/images_Calibration/fig3_19.png)